paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-463-penalties.md

 <a id="section-46307"></a>
 ## § 46307.
 Violation of national defense airspace

 A person that knowingly or willfully violates [section 40103(b)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section40103/b/3&num=0&edition=prelim) or a regulation prescribed or order issued under section 40103(b)(3) shall be fined under title 18, imprisoned for not more than one year, or both.
+If a person is convicted of a second or subsequent offense under this section, the punishment shall be imprisonment for not more than 5 years, a fine under title 18, or both.

 ### Statutory Notes